-Eyelash extensions promise to make your lashes look fab, so what if instead, they leave your lashes looking ragged and damaged?
+Eyelash extensions promise to make your lashes look fab but unfortunately, sometimes they can leave your natural lashes looking ragged and damaged.

 Which leaves many a poor soul wondering if the damage is permanent and whether lashes grow back after extensions as strong and lovely as they were before.